nodejitsu/handbook/book.md

 [http proxy](https://github.com/nodejitsu/node-http-proxy), they can submit an issue at <https://github.com/nodejitsu/node-http-proxy/issues> and tell us about their bug.
-# Frequently Asked Questions
-<a name='faq'></a>

-## "How are programs kept alive?
-Do I need to use Forever?"

-Nodejitsu's cloud services watch your programs for you!
-You shouldn't have to do anything special to keep your apps running, much less use Forever.

-## "How can I make my app use a port other than port 80?"

-Connecting to other servers using arbitrary ports requires no special considerations.
-However, *listening* for outside connections is currently limited to port 80 on the Nodejitsu platform because we require http host headers for domain name resolution of subdomains.

-The ability to host tcp applications on nodejitsu and listen on non-80 ports is on our roadmap but has no associated timeline.

-## "Why won't this C++ addon compile?"

-Many [C++ addons](http://nodejs.org/docs/v0.4.10/api/addons.html) require libraries that are not included in Nodejitsu's infrastructure by default.
-For example, [node-canvas](https://github.com/learnboost/node-canvas) requires [cairo](http://cairographics.org/), which is not available on nodejitsu's platform.

-There is currently no process for getting a library such as cairo installed on our infrastructure.
 # Table of Appendices
 <a name="apx"></a>